Julian Bream: Dedications and collaborations

-Many composers worked with Bream, and among those who dedicated pieces to him were Malcolm Arnold, Richard Rodney Bennett, Benjamin Britten, Leo Brouwer, Peter Racine Fricker, Hans Werner Henze, Humphrey Searle, Toru Takemitsu, Michael Tippett, William Walton and Peter Maxwell Davies.
+Many composers worked with Bream, and among those who dedicated pieces to him were Malcolm Arnold, Richard Rodney Bennett, Benjamin Britten, Leo Brouwer, Peter Racine Fricker, Hans Werner Henze, Humphrey Searle, Tōru Takemitsu, Michael Tippett, William Walton and Peter Maxwell Davies.
 Britten's Nocturnal is one of the most famous pieces in the classical guitar repertoire and was written with Bream specifically in mind.
 It is an unusual set of variations on John Dowland's "Come, Heavy Sleep" (which is played in its original form at the close of the piece).

 Bream also took part in many collaborations, including work with Peter Pears on Elizabethan music for lute and voice, and three records of guitar duets with John Williams.

 Personal life

 Bream's first wife was Margaret, daughter of the writer Henry Williamson, with whom he adopted a son.
 After their divorce he married Isabel Sanchez in 1980.
 That marriage also ended in divorce.

 He lived for over 40 years at Broad Oak House, a Georgian farmhouse in Semley, Wiltshire from 1966 until 2008.
 In 2009 he moved to a smaller house in the neighbouring village of Donhead St Andrew.
-Bream was keen on the game of cricket and was a member of the Marylebone Cricket Club.
+Bream was keen on the game of cricket and was a member of Marylebone Cricket Club.

 Bream died on 14 August 2020, at his home at Donhead St Andrew, at the age of 87.